sriramdasbalaji/VSTS-DevOps-Labs/octopus/readme.md

 In this exercise we will create an **API** key in Octopus.
 This key is required to link VSTS with Octopus.

-1. In Octopus portal, top right corner click on the currently logged in user and click on **Profile**.
+1. On the top right corner of Octopus portal, click on the currently logged in user and click **Profile**.

    <img src="images/userprofile.png">